nonsugar-go/study/network-devices/checkpoint/gaia-ftw.md

    - Security Gateway: [X]
    - Security Management: [_]
    - Unit is a part of a cluster: [_]
+8. Dynamically Assigned IP
+   - Does this gateway have a dynamically assigned IP address (DAIP gateway)?: No
-8. Secure Communication to Management Server
+9. Secure Communication to Management Server
    - Activation Key: SIC@12345
    - Connect to your Management as a Service: [_]
-9. First Time Configuration Wizard Summary
+10. First Time Configuration Wizard Summary
     - Update and Data Sharing settings
       - Allow automatic download and installation of security and software updates.: [X]
         - Allow automatic download and installation of new software features: [X]
       - Allow sending non-personal telemetry data to enable remote monitoring of critical alerts and improve the product and its security: [X]
         - I approve sharing core dumps files and other relevant crash data whitch might contain personal information.
 All shared data will be processed in accordance with Check Point's Privacy Policy: [_]